filipesilva/fdb/README.md

  ;; Called on every db transaction via https://v1-docs.xtdb.com/clients/clojure/#_listen ;; This is how every other trigger is made, so you can make your own triggers.
  :fdb.on/tx       print-call-arg

+ ;; Prevents all reactive triggers from running when this file changes.
+ ;; Use when you you have triggers that their own file, like with email sync.
+ ;fdb.on/ignore   true
  }
 ```